Security & Compliance Framework

 1. Executive Summary

-Cybersecurity AD operates under a comprehensive security and compliance framework aligned with:
+CyberSecurity AD operates under a comprehensive security and compliance framework aligned with:

 • EU NIS2 Directive: Advanced cybersecurity standards for critical infrastructure protection